PsyTeachR/msc-data-skills/inst/book/07-func.md

 ## [5,]  1.0654161 0.90367770 -0.9945890
 ```

-By default, `replicate()` simplifies your result into a <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/m#matrix'>matrix</a> that is easy to convert into a table if your function returns vectors that are the same length.
+By default, `replicate()` simplifies your result into a <a class='glossary' target='_blank' title='A collection of numbers arranged into a fixed number of rows and columns' href='https://psyteachr.github.io/glossary/m#matrix'>matrix</a> that is easy to convert into a table if your function returns vectors that are the same length.
 If you'd rather have a list of vectors, set `simplify = FALSE`.

 ```r